rafael-santiago/pig/doc/arp_spoofing_with_pig.md

 Host H -> Reply an ARP request (I have it my MAC is "f0:0b:a0:f0:0b:a0") Host H -> Reply an ARP request (I have it my MAC is "f0:0b:a0:f0:0b:a0") ...
 Host A -> Okay!
-Host H gots it... this operation was so easy and quick... the life is so beautiful!!! then lets continue!!
+Host H gots it... this operation was so easy and quick... the life is so beautiful!!! then let's continue!!
 ...
 ```